Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 ### Randomise Treasures

 Treasures will randomise into other treasures.
 Duplicate vanilla treasures are not preserved - each treasure randomised is removed from the pool until it is empty, at which point it will reset.

+### Retain OST Onions

+Ensures the first yellow/blue onions in OST stay as they are if [Randomise Onions](#randomise-other-onions) is on.
+OST CAN sometimes be completed without, depending on the pikmin combos you get or with some good running throws to get around boxes/things on ledges.

 ## Objects